ReactPoland/React-Convention-Book/text/707_docker_aws_ec2.md

 mongoose.connect(`mongodb://${conf.hostname}:${conf.port}/${conf.env}`);
 ```

-... and new version the same improved code has to be as below:
+... and new version of the same improved code has to be as below:
 ```
 import mongoose from 'mongoose';
 var Schema = mongoose.Schema;